gaia-platform/gaia-docs/articles/reference/ddl-create-table.md

 Use the optional `if not exists' to prevent an error from occurring if the table exists.
 If a table with the same name already exists, the command is ignored.
 However, there is no verification that the existing table has a structure identical to that indicated by the CREATE TABLE statement.

+The short form of the `create table` statement, in which you omit the create operator, drops the table before attempting to create it and has the same effect as the following:

+`drop table if exists table_nam; create table table_name;`

 The following example creates a table named "department."

 CREATE TABLE if not exists department ( name string, current bool active);